StephenQSstarThomas/Agents-Documentation-trial-1/docs/source/quickstart.rst

 If you want to learn more about our JSON File or review the JSON file-generating process, please refer to our instructions.

-💬Yang Bufan—Chatting Bot: :speech_balloon: [click here to start!]
+💬Yang Bufan—Chatting Bot:  [click here to start!]
 --------------------------------------------------------------

-📋Youcai Agent—Policy Consultant: :clipboard: [click here to start!]
+📋Youcai Agent—Policy Consultant:[click here to start!]
 ------------------------------------------------------------

-🏢Zhaoshang Agent—Commercial Assistant: :office: [click here to start!]
+🏢Zhaoshang Agent—Commercial Assistant: [click here to start!]
 -----------------------------------------------------------

-🤖🤖Multi-Agent Mode: :robot::robot:
+🤖🤖Multi-Agent Mode:
 -------------------------------

 📚Fiction Studio--Step-by-step fiction generating: